 Kappa Mu Epsilon.
 Students who meet national standards for membership are eligible to join this national undergraduate mathematics honorary society.

-Central Curriculum Capstone.
-The Central Curriculum capstone requirement may be satisfied by the four-semester-hour version of MATH:500 Senior Colloquium.
-Students need not fulfill the Central Curriculum capstone requirement in their major, but they usually do.
+Capstone.
+The Capstone requirement may be satisfied by the four-semester-hour version of MATH-500 Senior Colloquium.
+Students need not fulfill the Capstone requirement in their major, but they usually do.

 Mathematics Courses